Wednesday, 13 January, 2016 12:30 Written by Neil

 Not bad huh?

 The Crap they don’t tell you about competing at Memphis in May list.

 1. If you have a large trailer you want in your team booth get there the Saturday before the contest starts because once the fences go up it is dang near impossible to get that hoss into a muddy rutted out spot.

-3. BRING some kind of floor.
+3. BRING or rent some kind of floor.
 You will thank me for this.
 They don’t call it Memphis in Mud for nothing.
 It has to sit above the ground.
 No wood chips, plywood directly on the ground, etc. We use pallets then hammer plywood over em…cheap and easy.
 I say bring b/c the rental company charges 48 bucks per 4ftx4ft square of flooring.